Hall of Mosses Trail: Why We Didn’t Rush This Short Hike

 - patience for parking delays which can happen during peak summer season

-Plan Your Trip to the Hoh Rainforest
+Plan Your Trip to the Hoh Rainforest in Olympic National Park

 If you’re researching things to do in the Hoh Rainforest, the Hall of Mosses is usually the first trail people recommend.